 NWO Spinoza Prize for Delft bionanoscientist Marileen Dogterom

 Marileen Dogterom, Professor of Bionanoscience at TU Delft, has been awarded the NWO Spinoza Prize; the highest award in Dutch science.
 Dogterom carries out research into the dynamics in living cells and leads a consortium which is aiming to build an entirely artificial cell.
 This work helps scientists to understand how basic cell processes work, as well as what goes wrong in certain disorders.
 Dogterom is one of the four researchers who have each been awarded 2.5 million euros for scientific research.
-President of the Netherlands Organisation for Scientific Research (NWO), Stan Gielen, announced the 2018 Spinoza Laureates on Friday 15 June in Amsterdam.
+Minister Ingrid van Engelshoven of the Ministry of Education, Culture and Science presented the awards in the Koninklijke Schouwburg in The Hague on 12 september 2018.

 The other recipients of the 2018 Spinoza Prize are Professor Anna Akhmanova (Professor of Cellular Dynamics at Utrecht University), Professor Carsten de Dreu (Professor of Social and Organisational Psychology, Leiden University) and Professor John van der Oost (Professor of Microbiology, Wageningen University & Research).